kjmyers/AdventOfCode2021/README.md

 # AdventOfCode2021

-My solution to Day 1 of Advent of Code 2021
+Solutions to Advent of Code 2021